CASE STUDY

 • Callaly logo in black text on a white background

-VIEW NEXT PROJECT /
+VIEW NEXT PROJECT / CALLALY

 Launched a new category in period care with clarity and impact.
 Created an expressive identity and guided design across channels.